hashimaawan/n8n_workflows/README.md

 - [n8n](https://n8n.io/) (Self-hosted or Desktop version)
 - A [Google Gemini API Key](https://aistudio.google.com/app/apikey)
-- Gmail or any email integration (OAuth setup recommended)
+- Gmail or any email integration

 ## 🧪 How to Use